 - Troops, where girls learn and grow together over a school-year with the support of adult volunteers;

-- Series, Events and Travel, where girls have the opportunity to participate in fun and challenging activities that take place on a single day or over a series of weeks.
+- Series, Events and Global Travel, where girls have the opportunity to participate in fun and challenging activities that take place on a single day or over a series of weeks.

 Recent Successes and Current Challenges